luyunghsiang/yhluweb/_sources/prospective.rst.txt

 whether Dr. Yung-Hsiang Lu's research team can meet your expectation.
 Dr. Lu advises both graduate and undergraduate students.

+A research project needs to answer the following questions:

+- What is the problem?

+- Why is the problem worth solving?

+- Who cares about the problem?

+- What are existing solutions?

+- What are the deficiencies of existing solutions?

+- What is you solution?

+-  Why is your solution better?

+- How do you evaluate?
+How do you validate that your solution is better?

 Differences between Research and Classroom Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^